By Pauline Weston Thomas for Fashion-Era.com

 Gowns In Brilliant Colours

-Imagine a stage picture of this time: a mass of wonderful, brilliant colours - a crowd of men in long, loose gowns or surcoats; a crowd of ladies in long, loose gowns; both men and women hung with cloaks or mantles of good stuffs and gay colours.
+Imagine a stage picture of this time: a mass of wonderful, brilliant colors - a crowd of men in long, loose gowns or surcoats; a crowd of ladies in long, loose gowns; both men and women hung with cloaks or mantles of good stuff and gay colors.
 A background of humbler persons in homespun tunics with cloth or frieze hoods over their heads.

 The Fop